andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Rally

 Tasks performed:
-- Fixed defects, implemented new functionality
-- Performed refactoring of existing legacy code
-- Design and development of several new features for existing loyalty system
 - Designed & developed set of Quartz jobs
-- Developed new UI components for 2 UI Apps
+- Adapt existing/Developed new UI components for 2 UI Apps (using GWT)
 - Add support of second (Chinese) language to existing UI with translation ability
-- Developed tool for batch tokenization of 180m credit cards
+- Developed tool for batch tokenization of 180 million credit cards
-- Adapt existing UI components to show new specific information
 - Mentoring & support of new team members